siliconcompiler/siliconcompiler/docs/user_guide/tutorials/migen.rst

 .. literalinclude:: examples/heartbeat_migen/heartbeat_migen.py
    :caption: examples/heartbeat_migen/heartbeat_migen.py

-Run this file with ``python heartbeat_migen.py`` to compile your Migen design down to a GDS and automatically display it in KLayout.
+Run this file with ``python3 heartbeat_migen.py`` to compile your Migen design down to a GDS and automatically display it in KLayout.

 In this example, the ``Heartbeat`` class describes a design as a Migen module, and the ``main()`` function implements the build flow.
 The flow begins by using Migen's built-in functionality for exporting the design as a file named "heartbeat.v".